Images of Pityriasis Rosea (9)

 Symptom checkers like Aysa can help narrow down possible skin conditions by analyzing a skin photo.

 The herald patch of pityriasis rosea may be mistaken for ringworm (tinea corporis), but over-the-counter antifungal creams do not improve it.
 Similarly, the herald patch may look like eczema, but over-the-counter hydrocortisone creams do not affect it.
 The second, widespread rash of pityriasis rosea will always develop even if the herald patch is treated.

-Itching with pityriasis rosea can sometimes be reduced with:
+Itching with pityriasis rosea can sometimes be reduced by: